LukaB25/Foodie-Society/README.md

 ![Footer section](assets/images/features/feature_footer.png)

 - Footer consists of various different social media and contact links.
-Each link opens in separate tab and has its own interactive icon that increses in size and changes colour on hover.
+Each link opens in separate tab and has its own interactive icon that changes colour on hover.

 - Footer offers users more ways to stay connected and in contact with the community.